cyberchancer/linux_in-memory_shellcode-detonation_PoC/README.md

 - Memory Allocation (`mmap`): requests a private, anonymous RWX region for payload staging.
 - Payload Injection: copies raw shellcode from a generated header (`shellcode.h`) into the allocated buffer.
 - Direct Execution: casts buffer to a function pointer and transfers execution to shellcode.
-- Minimal Syscalls: only `mmap`, `memcpy`, and invocation, no dynamic linking beyond standard C library.
+- Minimal Syscalls: only `mmap`, `memcpy`, and invocation—no dynamic linking beyond standard C library.

 **Internal Components**
 ```